SpamScope/spamscope/README.rst

 Topologies
 ==========

-SpamScope comes with three topologies: - `spamscope_debug <./topologies/spamscope_debug.py>`__: the output are JSON files on file system. -
+SpamScope comes with six topologies: - `spamscope_debug <./topologies/spamscope_debug.py>`__: the output are JSON files on file system. -
 `spamscope_elasticsearch <./topologies/spamscope_elasticsearch.py>`__:
-the output are stored in Elasticsearch indexes. - `spamscope_redis <./topologies/spamscope_redis.py>`__: the output are stored in Redis.
+the output are stored in Elasticsearch indexes. - `spamscope_redis <./topologies/spamscope_redis.py>`__: the output are stored in Redis. -
+`spamscope_debug_iter <./topologies/spamscope_debug_iter.py>`__: It uses
+generator to send mails in topology.
+The output are JSON files on file system. -
+`spamscope_elasticsearch_iter <./topologies/spamscope_elasticsearch_iter.py>`__:
+It uses generator to send mails in topology.
+The output are stored in Elasticsearch indexes. -
+`spamscope_redis_iter <./topologies/spamscope_redis_iter.py>`__: It uses
+generator to send mails in topology.
+The output are stored in Redis.

 If you want submit SpamScope topology use ``spamscope-topology submit`` tool.
 For more details `see SpamScope cli tools <src/cli/README.md>`__: